-- Rick Row discovered his passion for repairing BMWs in 1979, and never looked back.
+- Rick discovered his passion for repairing BMWs in 1979.

-- As a mechanic, Rick Row completed the BMW factory, Bosch, and ASE trainings in 1987.
+- As a mechanic, Rick completed the BMW factory, Bosch, and ASE trainings in 1987.

-- Rick personally oversees all the work that comes through North Bay Bavarian.
+- Rick personally oversees all projects that come through North Bay Bavarian’s facility doors.

-As you can see, North Bay Bavarian is the original Bavarian Service shop offering services that are head and shoulders above those offered by other repair shops.
-We fully believe that the ultimate driving machine needs the ultimate service, and you’ll find that here at North Bay Bavarian.
+North Bay Bavarian has the know-how to perform service and repairs that other shops cannot.
+We fully believe that the ultimate driving machine and its Mini counterpart require the ultimate service.
+You’ll find that here at North Bay Bavarian.

 For all of us who love our BMWs, here are some interesting factoids you may find interesting:

-- BMW stands for Bayerische Motoren Werke.
-In English, that would be: Bavarian Motor Works.
+- BMW stands for Bayerische Motoren Werke, or in English, Bavarian Motor Works.

-- The BMW Roundel logo symbolizes 2 things: The Roundel logo stems from the days of its aircraft heritage, and symbolizes a spinning propeller.
+- The BMW Logo symbolizes 2 things: The Roundel logo stems from the days of its aircraft heritage, and symbolizes a spinning propeller.
 The blue and white fields on the Roundel logo represent the colors from the Bavarian flag, the state of Germany where BMW is headquartered.

-- The BMW 303, a middle sized saloon produced by BMW in 1933 and 1934, was the first BMW to use the ‘kidney grill’ which today is a hallmark of the company’s models.
+- The BMW 303, a middle sized sedan produced by BMW in 1933 and 1934, was the first BMW to use the ‘kidney grill’ which today is a hallmark design feature on most models.

 - The first BMW ‘series’ was the 5-series, released in 1972.

-- If you’re a BMW fan, you know that all BMW cars have codes – E21, E30, E36, E39, E32, E12… The “E” stands for Entwicklung, which means Development, in English.
-Speculation warrants that BMW switched to F code with the new 7-series because they ran out of E-numbers.
+- If you’re a BMW fan, you know that all BMW cars have codes – E21, E30, E36, E39, E32, E12… The “E” stands for Entwicklung, which means “development” in English.
+It’s speculated BMW switched to the F code on the new 7-series because they ran out of E-numbers.

-- The BMW 700 was a direct competitor to the VW Beetle with a rear mounted engine, rear wheel drive, a boxer engine, and an air cooled engine.
+- The BMW 700 was a direct competitor to the VW Beetle.
+Both had a rear-mounted boxer engine, rear wheel drive, and air cooling capabilities.

 - The first car made by BMW was the BMW Dixi.
 BMW bought the Automobilwerk Eisenach in 1928 and, with it, the rights to build the Dixi car.
-Soon after that, they dropped the Dixi name.
+Soon after, they dropped the Dixi name.